bbauska/W3Cx-3of5/README.md

 <h3 id="ch5-5-13">5.5.13 formenctype</h3>
 <!------------------------------------------------------------------------------------------------>

-A word about the enctype attribute of the <form> element
+A word about the enctype attribute of the &lt;form&gt; element

 The enctype attribute existed before HTML5.
 It is often used together with forms that contain file input fields.
 For sending files to a remote server, we use **"*multipart*" forms**.
 This special encoding of forms needs to be specified using the enctype attribute, as shown in the example below: